Healthy Apple Muffins

 • Preheat oven to 350°F. Line a muffin pan with cupcake liners or coat with cooking spray.

-• In a medium bowl, whisk together the flour, baking soda, baking powder, cinnamon and salt.
+• In a medium bowl, stir together the flour, baking soda, baking powder, cinnamon and salt.

 • In a large bowl, mix the ¾ cup sugar with the softened butter until combined.
-Add the flaxseed/water mixture, pumpkin and vanilla.
+Add the eggs, pumpkin and vanilla.
 Stir in yogurt.

 • Fold the flour mixture into the wet mixture.
 Gently stir in the apple chunks.

 • Pour the batter into the prepared muffin pan and sprinkle with the brown sugar topping.
-Bake for 25 to 30 minutes or until a wooden pick inserted in center of 1 of the muffins comes out clean.
+Bake for 22-25 minutes or until a wooden pick inserted in center of 1 of the muffins comes out clean.

 • Let cool on a wire rack for 15 minutes.

-• Store any leftover muffins in the refrigerator for up to 3-4 days or up to 3 months in the freezer.
+• Store leftover muffins at room temperature for 2-3 days, in the refrigerator for up to 1 week or in the freezer for up to 3 months.

 Video